VectorGits/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15 - Script to move all files beginning with uppercase to /tmp/u Task 16 - Script to delete files ending in '~'
 Task 17 - Script to create multiple directories with limited characters.
+Task 18 - Displays files and directories of cd.